MrowrLib/dll_injector.h/README.md

 #include <iostream>

 void Example() {
-    InjectDLL("app.exe", "library.dll"); // Waits for app.exe to be found...
+    // If the app.exe process is not found (its not running), this returns false immediately: if (InjectDLL("app.exe", "library.dll"))

-    // If you do not want InjectDLL() to block and wait for the process to start: if (InjectDLL("app.exe", "library.dll", false)) {
+        std::cout << "Injected library.dll into app.exe" << std::endl;

-        // ^ will return false immediately if the process it not running std::cout << "Injected library.dll into app.exe" << std::endl;
+    // If you want to block and wait for the process to start, set the wait parameter to true:
-    }
+    InjectDLL("app.exe", "library.dll", true);
 }
 ```